monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 ## Template

-Templates are rendered using `Latte` engine.
+Templates are rendered by `Latte` engine.
 All parameters given by the presenter are available in the template.
 Let's modify the homepage template for displaying all blog articles (`app/presenters/templates/Homepage/default.latte`):

 {% highlight latte %}
 {block content}